FREQUENTLY ASKED QUESTIONS

 If your child is not registered in a Mainstream School you can go directly to your local Department of Education office for assistance.

 Your local CSPID team may also assist you with identifying a school/centre suitable for your child’s learning needs.
-The Western Cape CSPID teams were first piloted in 2011.
 These teams consist of an educational psychologist, a physiotherapist, a learning support teacher, an occupational therapist and a speech therapist.
 These teams are located in different educational districts and work at child care centres.
 Their role is to assist with assessments of the children and develop Individual Educational Plans and support with the implementation thereof in the centres.
+Visit the CSPID website for more information.

 I need a wheelchair or assistive device for myself/my child/my family member.
 Where can I get one?